Skip to Main Content

 Researchers are investigating whether long-term use of aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) plays a role in the prevention and treatment of colorectal cancer.
-Preliminary studies are promising, however, these drugs have risks of their own, including an increased risk of stomach bleeding.
+Preliminary studies are promising.
+However, these drugs have risks of their own, including an increased chance of stomach bleeding.
 NSAIDs may also increase risk of heart problems.

 Surgery and Other Procedures